seriousben/seriousben.com/content/posts/2020-02-exploring-the-proxy-protocol/index.md

 The fields of version one are defined with a position and bit representation:

 Signature
-: Constant 12 bytes allow an proxy to identify that the request starts with a PROXY protocol header.
+: Constant 12 bytes allow a proxy to identify that the request starts with a PROXY protocol header.
 : __Length:__ 3 * 32 bits = 12 bytes
 : __Position:__ bytes 0 to 11
 : __Value:__ `\x0D \x0A \x0D \x0A \x00 \x0D \x0A \x51 \x55 \x49 \x54 \x0A`